Archaeology: Pseudoarchaeology

 Pseudoarchaeology is an umbrella term for all activities that falsely claim to be archaeological but in fact violate commonly accepted and scientific archaeological practices.
 It includes much fictional archaeological work (discussed above), as well as some actual activity.
 Many non-fiction authors have ignored the scientific methods of processual archaeology, or the specific critiques of it contained in post-processualism.

 An example of this type is the writing of Erich von Däniken.
 His 1968 book, Chariots of the Gods?, together with many subsequent lesser-known works, expounds a theory of ancient contacts between human civilization on Earth and more technologically advanced extraterrestrial civilizations.
 This theory, known as palaeocontact theory, or Ancient astronaut theory, is not exclusively Däniken's, nor did the idea originate with him.
-Works of this nature are usually marked by the renunciation of well-established theories on the basis of limited evidence, and the interpretation of evidence with a preconceived theory in mind.
+Works of this nature are usually marked by the renunciation of well-established theories based on limited evidence and the interpretation of evidence with a preconceived theory in mind.

 Looting

 A looter's pit on the morning following its excavation, taken at Rontoy, Huaura Valley, Peru in June 2007.
 Several small holes left by looters' prospecting probes can be seen, as well as their footprints.

 Looting of archaeological sites is an ancient problem.
 For instance, many of the tombs of the Egyptian pharaohs were looted during antiquity.
 Archaeology stimulates interest in ancient objects, and people in search of artifacts or treasure cause damage to archaeological sites.
 The commercial and academic demand for artifacts contributes directly to the illicit antiquities trade.
-Smuggling of antiquities abroad to private collectors has caused great cultural and economic damage in many countries whose governments lack the resources and or the will to deter it.
+Smuggling antiquities abroad to private collectors has caused great cultural and economic damage in many countries whose governments lack the resources and/or the will to deter it.
 Looters damage and destroy archaeological sites, denying future generations information about their ethnic and cultural heritage.
 Indigenous peoples especially lose access to and control over their 'cultural resources', ultimately denying them the opportunity to know their past.

 In 1937, W. F. Hodge the director of the Southwest Museum released a statement that the museum would no longer purchase or accept collections from looted contexts.
 The first conviction of the transport of artifacts illegally removed from private property under the Archaeological Resources Protection Act was in 1992 in the State of Indiana.

-Archaeologists trying to protect artifacts may be placed in danger by looters or locals trying to protect the artifacts from archaeologists who are viewed as looters by the locals.
+Archaeologists trying to protect artifacts may be placed in danger by looters or locals trying to protect the artifacts from archaeologists, who are viewed as looters by the locals.

-Some historical archaeology sites are subjected to looting by metal detector hobbyists who search for artifacts using increasingly advanced technology.
+Some historical archaeological sites are looted by metal detector hobbyists who search for artifacts using increasingly advanced technology.
 Efforts are underway among all major Archaeological organizations to increase education and legitimate cooperation between amateurs and professionals in the metal detecting community.

-While most looting is deliberate, accidental looting can occur when amateurs, who are unaware of the importance of Archaeological rigor, collect artifacts from sites and place them into private collections.
+While most looting is deliberate, accidental looting can occur when amateurs, unaware of the importance of archaeological rigor, collect artifacts from sites and place them in private collections.